This post may contain affiliate links. Please read our disclosure policy.

 John Wayne Casserole Ingredients You’ll Need:

-- Oil: Use any neutral flavored oil.
+- Oil: Use any neutral-flavored oil.

 - Onion: I like to use a yellow onion.
+Onion powder just doesn’t compare to the flavor of fresh onion.

 - Water: Plain ol’ tap.